MPAS-Dev/compass/docs/developers_guide/machines/compy.rst

 This works to build (but not yet run) standalone MPAS.
 Again, we will update as soon as we have a solution.

-To load the compass environment and modules, and set appropriate environment variables run this in the ``compass`` repo root:
+This is the default ``compass`` compiler on CompyMcNodeFace.
+To activate the compass environment, load modules, and set appropriate environment variables, run this in the ``compass`` repo root:

 .. code-block:: bash

-    source ./load/load_compass_env.sh -m compy -c intel
+    source ./load/load_compass_env.sh

 To build the MPAS model with